(2 John 1:8)

-Right in the middle of this short letter, where John’s so keen for us to beware of false teachers or ‘deceivers’(2 John 7), we have this concept of ‘reward’.
-Many of us would see that word as a red flag for false teaching, but this is in God’s Word, and the very next verse is about remaining ‘in the teaching of Christ’(2 John 9).
+Right in the middle of this short letter, in which John’s so keen for us to beware of false teachers or ‘deceivers’(2 John 1:7), there’s this concept of ‘reward’.
+Many of us would see that word as a red flag for false teaching, but this is in God’s Word, and the very next verse is about remaining ‘in the teaching of Christ’(2 John 1:9).
 So reward must be part of that teaching.
-This is an often neglected subject amongst reformed Christians we’d do well to consider more carefully, lest as John warns here we ‘lose’(2 John 8) out.
+This is an often neglected subject amongst reformed Christians we’d do well to consider more carefully, lest as John warns here we ‘lose’(2 John 1:8) out.